-One of the most popular jet boat experiences in Queenstown, Shotover River Jet heads down the Shotover River and offers a similar experience to the others.
+One of the most popular jet boat experiences in Queenstown, the Shotover River Jet boat heads down the Shotover River and offers a similar experience to the others.
 It’s a little less convenient as it’s located just outside of Queenstown, but there is a shuttle included in the price.

 23. Go White Water Rafting Queenstown

 In the 1970s, Queenstown became home to New Zealand’s first white water rafting business operating in the upper Skippers Canyon.
 Since then, white water rafting has taken off as an incredibly popular tourist attraction in Queenstown.